leoluKL/ADTUI/README.md

 # Azure Digital Twin UI Application
-Azure digital twin service can be utilized to IoT solutions that it utilizes DTDL language to create twins that map to real work scenerio.
+Azure digital twin service can be used in implementing IoT digital twin solutions.
 Though It works mainly as part of the backend service, there is need to have a convinient UI for models/twins creation.
 This software is for that purpose.
 It can be used in real-world scenerio by supporting large scale digital twins management.

 ## Getting Started